top of page

 KMH worked with several long-time strategic partners including Acoustic Distinctions to create new sound treatments and Creative Dimensions on a new set design.

 The acoustic redesign presented its own set of system challenges.
 Within the UMPC facility, the production spaces are on the other side of a wall separating it from the practice facility field, with a portion of that wall made of glass to give visiting guests a special viewing area to watch practices.
-In addition to glass being a poor acoustic surface, the space is also adjacent to the University of Pittsburgh’s weight room with loud music often pouring through the wall.
+In addition to the glass being a poor acoustic surface, the space is also adjacent to the University of Pittsburgh’s weight room, with loud music often pouring through the wall.

 A third challenge was the noise and vibrations from a freight train passing through within 100 yards of the facility twice a day; “not the sort of ‘two-a-days’ usually encountered in football environments,” Henneman said.

-Acoustic Distinctions worked with KMH and the project’s architect, MEP consultant, electricians and designers to implement the right fixes.
+Acoustic Distinctions worked with KMH and the project’s architect, MEP consultant, electricians, and designers to implement the right fixes.

 “There were several acoustical perfect storms occurring at once,” said Henneman.
 “We did an analysis of the Pitt weight room to evaluate wall thickness and construction.
-Then it was a simple matter of taking the wall-mounted speakers, which were creating a coupling of acoustic energy through the wall and hanging them from a bracket.
+Then it was a simple matter of taking the wall-mounted speakers, which were creating a coupling of acoustic energy through the wall, and hanging them from a bracket.
 That drastically reduced the amount of energy being pushed into the Steelers' control room area.
 When people heard the final result, they were blown away.
 They couldn't believe it was the same space.”

 KMH Integration will continue working with the Steelers beyond the 2021 season on system upgrades and ongoing consultation, with plans including further build-outs of the radio and TV operations.